KevinWang676/KevinWang676.github.io/_pages/one-more-thing.md

   - /one-more-thing.html
 ---

-## Besides an undergraduate, I am also a content creator, who is working on democratization of AI.
+## Besides an undergraduate, I am also a content creator who is working on democratization of AI

 I have made about 30 videos about various applications of AI such as speech synthesis, voice conversion, and stable diffusion on a Chinese video sharing website called bilibili.
 My bilibili account now has about 6k followers and my videos has got almost 400k views in total.